Lee Seung-hoon (rapper): 2016–present: Solo endeavors

 On October 17, 2022, Lee launched his personal YouTube channel "This Seunghoon, That Seunghoon" and uploaded his first video to reach out to his fans and "address the gap between human Lee Seunghoon and idol Lee Seunghoon" and "reveal absolutely everything".

 On February 28, 2023, it was announced that Lee was confirmed to be cast in the stage musical Dream High as one of the lead character roles, Song Sam-Dong, along with actor Eum Moon-suk and SF9 member Yoo Taeyang.
 This musical is based on a 2011 KBS2 drama of the same name.

 On June 19, 2024, YG Entertainment announced that Lee Seunghoon was in the final stages of production for his debut album.
 On July 15, 2024, he released his first EP entitled My Type, with its lead single, "My Type".
 Lee took part as the album's main producer, demonstrating his exceptional producing skills, writing and composing all the tracks himself.

 Personal life

+Military service

 On basis of his mandatory military service, Lee enlisted on April 16, 2020, and served his training at the Nonsan Army Training Center for four weeks prior to fulfilling his military duty as a public service worker.
 Lee was discharged from his duties on January 14, 2022, after he completed one year and seven months of his enlistment.